 Once she discovered a high mold burden in her body, she embarked on a number of steps to clear it.
 She took Cholestyramine and Ultra Binder by Quicksilver Scientific.
 For additional detox, she sweated in infrared saunas, received lymphatic massage, took Epsom salt baths in the evenings and drank lemon water once a day as a natural way to flush toxins from organs.

-For Lyme and other tick-borne co-infections, including Bartonella and Babesia, Shelley tried what felt like everything, including Doxycycline, Malarone and Byron White herbal products.
+For Lyme disease and other insect-borne co-infections, including Bartonella and Babesia, Shelley tried what felt like everything, including Doxycycline, Malarone and Byron White herbal products.
 But they only worked while she was on them.